 Most of the 60+ electives offered in the MLIS and MARA graduate programs are available through the i.School Open Classes program.

-For a complete list of fall courses, please see: Fall 2015 Course List
+For a complete list of courses offered during the spring 2016 session, please see: Spring 2016 Course List